DawarWaqar/react-chatbot/README.md

 # React Chatbot

 Simple chatbot in one file (src/App.jsx) with no external styling framework used, as required.
-Tech Stack: React and vanilla CSS.

 ## Tech Stack
 - React